PCR Thermal Cycler: How to Purchase the Best Unit for Your Lab

 Depending on your end-goal, you can either get a standard endpoint PCR, a qPCR, or a digital PCR machine.
 For basic tasks like generating nucleic acid sequences for sequencing, cloning or checking reactions on a gel, you can opt for a standard thermocycler.
-If your focus is not on producing an end product but more on real-time quantification of a DNA target sequence or measuring presence of biomolecules such as mRNA or polymorphism, you can browse qPCR models instead like the BioRad DNA Engine Opticon 2 Real-Time Cycler and the Techne Quantica.
+If your focus is not on producing an end product but more on real-time quantification of a DNA target sequence or measuring presence of biomolecules such as mRNA or polymorphism, then qPCR models are the right fit for you.
 Similarly, a digital PCR thermocycler offers DNA quantification like a qPCR however not in real-time.
 The reactions happen in a large number of small partitions with each partition likely to have 0 or 1 DNA molecule only, achieving a more sensitive quantitative DNA measurement than what a qPCR unit can give and not requiring a standard curve.

 What is your expected sample throughput?